-In addition to the above, the Trustee contacted the Scheme's other asset managers (Abrdn, Aegon, Barings and M&G)that don't hold listed equities, to ask if any of the assets held by the Scheme had voting opportunities over the period.
-These managers confirmed that they did not have any voting opportunities over the period.
+In addition to the above, the Trustee contacted the Scheme's other asset managers (Abrdn, Aegon, Barings and M&G) that do not hold listed equities, to ask if any of the assets held by the Scheme had voting opportunities over the Scheme Year.
+These mangers confirmed that they did not have any voting opportunities over the period.

-3.1 Description of the voting processes for Legal & General equity funds
+3.1 Description of the voting processes